KoltsovAnton/tokpie-contract/audit/deployed_audit_en.md

 `preICO`

 1) Inherits `FinalizableCrowdsale`, the owner can change ownership and pause
-2) Inherits `WhitelistedCrowdsale`, the owner sets a whitelist of member addresses.
+2) Inherits `WhitelistedCrowdsale`, the owner sets a whitelist of member addresses
+3) (Note) To switch between the ICO stages, the `Controller` contract is used
-3) (Note) the restriction on the minimum number of tokens bought is strictly fixed - 100
+4) (Note) the restriction on the minimum number of tokens bought is strictly fixed - 100
-4) (Note) the purchase of tokens is limited to a "white list"
+5) (Note) the purchase of tokens is limited to a "white list"
-5) (Important) tokens can be forwarded / used outside the `preICO` contract during pause (see note to `BasicToken`)
+6) (Important) tokens can be forwarded / used outside the `preICO` contract during pause (see note to `BasicToken`)
-6) (Medium) for correct operation, the `Controller` contract must be used to automate the switch between the ICO stages, otherwise the token owner must set address of this contract as `saleAgent`
 7) (Medium) If `preICO` does not take place (softCap does not closed), there is a refund to investors, but there is no refund / incineration of tokens if, for example, ICO retries are planned.

 `ICO`

 1) Inherits `Pausable`, the owner can change ownership and pause
 2) Inherits `WhitelistedCrowdsale`, the owner sets a "whitelist" of participant addresses
+3) (Note) To switch between the ICO stages, the `Controller` contract is used
-3) (Note) the restriction on the minimum number of tokens bought is strictly fixed - 100
+4) (Note) the restriction on the minimum number of tokens bought is strictly fixed - 100
-4) (Note) the purchase of tokens is limited to a "white list"
+5) (Note) the purchase of tokens is limited to a "white list"
-5) (Important) tokens can be sent / used outside of the `preICO` contract during pause (see note to `BasicToken` and `preICO`)
+6) (Important) tokens can be sent / used outside of the `preICO` contract during pause (see note to `BasicToken` and `preICO`)
-6) (Important) there are no restrictions on sending / using tokens during ICO periods
+7) (Important) there are no restrictions on sending / using tokens during ICO periods
-7) (Not critical) the calculated periods of the token price  are shifted by 2 minutes from the start of the ICO, i.e. actually operate from 0:01:00 on the day of launch and then in each period until 23:59 on the 6th day, respectively, the beginning of the period is not at 0:00:00 on the first day of the next period, but at 23:59:00 on the last day of the previous period
+8) (Not critical) the calculated periods of the token price  are shifted by 2 minutes from the start of the ICO, i.e. actually operate from 0:01:00 on the day of launch and then in each period until 23:59 on the 6th day, respectively, the beginning of the period is not at 0:00:00 on the first day of the next period, but at 23:59:00 on the last day of the previous period
-8) (Medium) for correct operation, the `Controller` contract must be used to automate the switch between the ICO stages, otherwise the token owner must set address of this contract as `saleAgent`
-9) (Note) When a contract is being deployed, you must specify the start and end dates of the ICO precisely so that they do not intersect in the `preICO`
-10) (Not critical) is defined `mapping (address => uint256) public deposited;` - but not used
+9) (Not critical) is defined `mapping (address => uint256) public deposited;` - but not used

 `postICO`

 1) Inherits `Ownable`, the owner can change ownership
-2) (Note) When a contract is being deployed, you must specify the end date of the ICO precisely so that it does not intersect ICO
-3) (Medium) for correct operation, the `Controller` contract must be used to automate the switch between the ICO stages, otherwise the token owner must set address of this contract as `saleAgent`
+2) (Note) To switch between the ICO stages, the `Controller` contract is used
-4) (Not critical), the `claim` functions have a non-optimal code and in some cases a slight gas overrun
+3) (Not critical), the `claim` functions have a non-optimal code and in some cases a slight gas overrun

 `Controller`

 1) Inherits `Ownable`, the owner can change ownership
-2) (Medium) After the contract has been deployed, for the correct work, the owner must set it's address as the new owner of the token
-3) (Medium) The addresses of all other contracts of the ICO stages must be set, when this contract is deployed, i.e. they should already be deployed in the block-chain.
-4) (Not critical) check `require (token.owner () == address (this));` in functions `startICO` and `startPostICO` is redundant, because there are no conditions under which this verification may not be performed
+2) (Not critical) check `require (token.owner () == address (this));` in functions `startICO` and `startPostICO` is redundant, because there are no conditions under which this verification may not be performed
-5) (Important) The presence of this contract does not prohibit the owner from not using it at all for the ICO stages, since investors do not have the opportunity to verify that the management of the ICO stages is carried out exactly through this contract.

 The Migrations contract is not related to other contracts.